-BidX goal is to simplify paid online searches with a great user experience.
-Save time managing your PPC: BidX is the smart way to optimise your paid search on Amazon.
-By automating bid adjustments as well as the keyword and negative keyword management at any scale we deliver you the highest possible conversions on the lowest input resources to sky rocket your profits!
+BidX goal is to simplify paid online searches with great user experience.
+Save time managing your PPC: BidX is the smart way to optimize your paid search on Amazon.
+By automating bid adjustments as well as the keyword and negative keyword management at any scale we deliver you the highest possible conversions on the lowest input resources to skyrocket your profits!
 BidX is available for Sellers and Vendors in Europe as well as in North America.

 BidX is presented by the co-founder Max Hofmann.

 00:33 What BidX is and what problems does it solve for Amazon sellers.

 05:50 What type of Amazon seller is a best fit for BidX?

 06:33 How long does it take to link the Seller Central account to BidX?

 07:01 Setting up your BidX account and Dashboard overview.

 07:55 The “Management” Page.